Configuration

 host_uuid: c030b40d-0eab-417b-b33a-22d952357984

-# NB: increasing this limit also increase the memory used by kunai
+# NB: increasing this limit also increases the memory used by Kunai.

 max_buffered_events: 1024